LukeDSchenk/mojibar/README.md

 If you're a chach and you use windows you need to be patient 🥴.

+## Compiling from source

+If you are familiar at all with Rust projects, then you probably don't need me explaining this to you.
+But for those who are not, the process is something like this:

+1. Make sure you [install Rust](https://www.rust-lang.org/tools/install) on your machine.
+2. Clone the repo: `git clone https://github.com/LukeDSchenk/mojibar.git`.
+3. Enter the cloned repo dir: `cd ./mojibar`.
+4. Build the project: `cargo build --release`.

+After following these steps, you will find the compiled binary at `mojibar/target/release/mojibar`.
+The application and all of its dependencies are packed in this one binary, so you may copy it anywhere on your machine you please.

 ## Known Issues

 * Emojis are all monochrome!
 (I know it sucks!
 I didn't realize when I started but the UI framework I used makes all emojis monochrome.
 I thought this problem would be fixed by using a custom font but it was not ☹.
 I will do whatever it takes to remedy this, I just hope it doesn't end up forcing me to switch UI frameworks.)
 * The search bar has some weird issues where certain substrings will match on emojis where other more "complete" substrings of a word will not.
-Actively looking into solutions for this.
+Actively looking into the cause of this.
+* Pasting emojis into the search bar uses a different font and it's weird.

 ## Coming Soon 🕦

-* Some docs for windows
+* Better documenatation
 * UI improvements
 * Search improvements
-* Select emoji with keyboard
+* Select emoji with arrow keys (currently only works with tabbing or clicking)
-* Keyboard shortcuts
+* Keyboard shortcuts and other speed of use improvements
 * More supported emojis
-* Improvements to make it more speedy to use

 ## Future 📡🚀🤖